Rishabh0523/DevOps/Day - 4  ( AWS & Azure ) virtual machines creations/README.md

 Amazon Elastic Compute Cloud (EC2) is the Amazon Web Service you use to create and run virtual machines in the cloud (we call these virtual machines 'instances').

-Amazon Elastic Compute Cloud (Amazon EC2) is a web service that provides secure, resizable compute capacity in the cloud.
+Amazon Elastic Compute Cloud (Amazon EC2) is a web service that provides Secure, resizable compute capacity in the cloud.
 It is designed to make web-scale cloud computing easier for developers.
 Amazon EC2's simple web service interface allows you to obtain and configure capacity with minimal friction.

 # 📕 How to Launch the instance :